RyanParsley/CSSArchitecture/slides.md

 ## What maybe doesn't fit for us

 * But we use scss
-* `src/styles.scss` has no view encapsulation
 * View encapsulation lower the stakes of name-spacing
 * You shouldn't be writing a lot of base or theme styles as a rule

 ???

 SMACSS was written as a good strategy for plane ol vanilla CSS with no consideration or recommendation for getting tied to frameworks.
 As such, I think the problem solved with naming may better be solved in our context by location of css.
 SMACSS based thinking applied to our Angular + DS architecture probably shakes out like this.

 *Base* code should come directly from the DS and be applied globally (`src/styles/`).
 Keep all this out of component files.

-Layout components (`modules/layout-*`) and global styles (`src/styles/`) will share the responsibility of *layout* styles.
+Layout components (`modules/layout-*`)

+global styles (`src/styles/`) will share the responsibility of *layout* styles.

 *Module* is synonymous with how we see components, but we need to lean into granular components for this to work smoothly.
 Also, be more aware of how your base styles want to work and be more conservative about overriding that all willie nillie.

 *State* CSS may live in the globally accessible styles (`src/styles`) if it makes sense outside of the context of your component, but is probably largely fine living in your component so long as you've confirmed you're not writing redundant code (this really is the enemy here).

 Let's hold off on *theme* for the time being.